Yule Feast/Twelfth Night

 A Market Day at Birka

 Hosted by the Barony of Stonemarche, Birka is a large indoor market with nearly a hundred merchants, a fashion show, an A&S display, classes, dancing, and martial activities including a heavy list bear pit tourney, fencing and youth combat.
 Their Majesties of the East hold Royal Court.
 Prior to Royal Court, their Excellencies hold a Baronial Court.
 This is a great event to buy garb, gear, and things you don’t even know you want yet.
 Birka is an easy day trip, but if you want to stay for the weekend, you need to get a hotel early.
 By early, I mean that the hotel the event takes place in usually fills up in a few days after the event is announced.
 Other hotels usually fill up soon after that.

 Memorial Day Weekend

-Hosted by our neighbors, the Shire of Panthervale, Panteria is held every Memorial Day Weekend.
+Hosted by our neighbors, the Shire of Panther Vale, Panteria is held every Memorial Day Weekend.
 At a Girl Scout Camp on a lake, you can choose to stay in bunks or bring a tent.
-There have everything from fencing to fighting, archery and thrown weapons, A&S classes and competitions, a Merchant’s Row, and a ball.
+They have everything from fencing to fighting, archery and thrown weapons, A&S classes and competitions, a Merchant’s Row, and a ball.
 They have a food plan that will cover your meals for the weekend, or you can choose to feed yourself and maybe partake in only Saturday night’s Feast.